RohitDhankar/R-Beginners-Online-Virtual-Learning-Session/README.md

    R Code for this Module - [R_Code.pdf](../master/R_Code.pdf) ...

 4. Basic Data Wrangling Functions :-

+The R Language Prompt is :-
 ```
-The R Language Prompt is : ">"
+ ">"
 #
-We get the same prompt as default in R Studio , within the R Studio Console.

 ```
+#
+This is the default in R Studio / R Studio Console.

-We are mostly going to use the - ["R Notebook"](http://rmarkdown.rstudio.com/r_notebooks.html) provided within the R Studio  GUI.
+We mostly use the - ["R Notebook"](http://rmarkdown.rstudio.com/r_notebooks.html) provided within R Studio.

-We render the - R Notebook.Rmd , files into a PDF file , with the "KNIT" command- for easy portability and publishing the code.
+Render - R Notebook.Rmd , files into a PDF file , with the "KNIT" command- for easy portability and publishing - code and charts.

-Thus we may not see the ">" prompt preceding our chunks of code within the PDF files.

-I will still use the ">" prompt wihtin this ReadMe.md file or other instructional files to represent the begining of a COde Chunk or line .
+We cant see the ">" prompt preceding our chunks in PDF files.
+We still use ">" prompt wihtin ReadMe.md file or other instructional files to represent begining of a Code chunk.

 ```
 #